Ground Beef Stroganoff (Stovetop) + Video

-The process of making this beef stroganoff recipe in an Instant Pot is very similar and just as easy to do.
+The process of making this old fashioned beef stroganoff recipe in an Instant Pot is very similar and just as easy to do.
 Either use the Saute function to make the recipe the same as directed, or pressure cook at the end instead of simmering.

 In that case, seal and select Manual for 2 minutes on High with a quick pressure release.
 Then stir in the sour cream and parsley before serving.

 While I haven’t tried it myself, many other recipes have you add the egg noodles to the pot to cook all at once.

 Make sure the pasta is submerged under the liquid, and increase the time to 6-8 minutes depending on how soft you like your noodles.